Robert A. Belfer: Career

 After completing law school, Belfer joined the Belco Petroleum Corp.
 He was elected president in 1960 and was named its chairman in 1985.
-The company subsequently merged into one of the predecessors of Enron Corp, the Omaha, Nebraska-based InterNorth, Inc., and the Belfer family received a sizeable equity stake in the transaction, eventually becoming Enron's largest shareholder.
-What the family received was a special class of stock by which each share could be convertible into 27 common shares and paid big dividends.
-Belfer served the board of directors of Enron and was estimated to have held over 16 million Enron shares as of August, 2000.
-However, he was reported to be reticent on the board and was not involved in the operations of the company.
-He resigned from the board in June, 2002.
+The company subsequently merged into the Omaha, Nebraska-based InterNorth, Inc., a predecessor to Enron.
+Belfer was on the Enron board of directors and not involved in the operations of the company.
+Belfer resigned from the board in June 2002.
+He was estimated to have held more than 16 million shares in the company which earned him a spot on the Forbes 400.

-His shares earned him a spot on the Forbes 400.
-However, after the collapse of stock prices following the Enron scandal, the Belfer family holdings, valued at $661 million at the peak stock price of August 2000, were valued at just $6.3 million in 2001.
-The preferred shares he and his family owned in Enron would have been worth as much as $1.4 billion, according to analysts.

-Nevertheless, prior to the Enron collapse, he had diversified into New York City real estate and founded a second energy company, Belco Oil & Gas Corp., in 1992.
+Belfer had diversified into New York City real estate and co-founded a second energy company, Belco Oil & Gas Corp., with his son in 1992.
 The company went public in 1996 through Goldman Sachs, raising more than $100 million.
 It was acquired by a Denver-based oil company in 2001.